bictorv/chaosnet-bridge/TLS.md

 The CRL Distribution Point is currently https://chaosnet.net/intermediate.crl.pem.

-Conceptually, cbridge could download the CRL file internally, but it turns out that the `openssl` library is far too hairy and buggy(!) for this to be implemented in a reasonable way.
+Conceptually, cbridge could download the CRL file internally, but it turns out that the OpenSSL library is far too hairy and buggy(!) for this to be implemented in a reasonable way.
 The script should be OK.
 (If you have insights about this, please let me know!)

 ### Why not OCSP